rauc/rauc/docs/using.rst

 Migrating to an Updated Bundle Version
 --------------------------------------

-RAUC will be constantly extended and new features or enhancementa will make its way in to RAUC.
+RAUC will be constantly extended and new features or enhancements will make their way into RAUC.
 Thus, also the information contained in the bundle, or, more precise, in the manifest may extend.

 Now, current RAUC versions check each option contained in the manifest and will